brianduff/mlogagent/Readme.md

 ## Compiling

-If you're on mac, you can just grab a binary from the releases thingy on the right -->.
+If you're on mac, you can just grab a binary from [here](https://github.com/brianduff/mlogagent/releases/tag/0.0.1)

 Compile the native agent like this.
 Fix the `-I` paths to point to the JVM include dir on your platform: